LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       :math:`\ddot{y}` is an estimate of the second derivative of the solution at :math:`t_0`.

-      This routine will also reset the step size and error history.

 .. c:function:: int SPRKStepSetMaxNumSteps(void* arkode_mem, long int mxsteps)